 First Known Audience Theater in Athens, Greece.https://en.wikipedia.org/wiki/Dionysia

 In Greek tragedies and comedies, it wasn't uncommon for actors to wear masks.
 This made it more believable for audiences that it was a woman-like figure they were supposed to be seeing.
 Some plays were designed to mock women through the mere male portrayal of them, but some were written for a more realistic ownership of the female character.
 Strategies of decreasing this cognitive dissonance on stage was choosing smaller, younger boys whose voices hadn't dropped yet.
-Later on, schools of theater specialized in training and procuring feminine boys for the troupes, and gained prominence by halting puberty in these men to achieve a more feminine aesthetic.
+As time progressed, schools of theater specialized in training and procuring feminine boys for the troupes, and gained prominence by halting puberty in these men to achieve a more feminine aesthetic.

 "In Renaissance England it was illegal for women to perform in theatres, so female roles in the plays of Shakespeare and his contemporary playwrights were originally played by cross-dressing men or boys.
 (See also Stage Beauty.)
 Therefore, the original productions of the Shakespeare plays actually involved double-cross-dressing: male actors playing female characters disguising themselves as males.
 Academic research into the contemporary attitudes towards the practice have yielded a variety of interpretations.
 Laura Levine argues that "an all-male acting troupe was the natural and unremarkable product of a culture whose conception of gender was "teleologically male""; she also suggests that contemporary protests against the practice (believing it made young actors "effeminate") reflected "deepseated fears that the self was not stable and fixed but unstable and monstrous and infinitely malleable unless strictly controlled."